klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step3.md

 1. Open `DemoBookProvider.java`
 2. Add the following code to the bottom of the file, before the last `}`:
     ```java
-    private BookCategoryModel makeFeaturesCategory(BookLangHelper helper) {
+    private BookCategoryModel makeFeaturesCategory() {
-        helper.category("features"); //tell our lang helper the category we are in
+        this.context().category("features"); //set context to our new category

-        //the entry helper is the second helper for book datagen
+        //the entry map is another helper for book datagen
         //it allows us to place entries in the category without manually defining the coordinates.
         //each letter can be used to represent an entry
+        //Note that getting it this way is deprecated, but will not be removed.
+        //  it is just a hint that it is better to use CategoryProviders, for an example see https://github.com/klikli-dev/modonomicon/tree/version/1.20.1/src/main/java/com/klikli_dev/modonomicon/datagen/book
-        var entryHelper = ModonomiconAPI.get().getEntryLocationHelper();
+        var entryMap = ModonomiconAPI.get().getEntryMap();
-        entryHelper.setMap(
+        entryMap.setMap(
                 "_____________________",
                 "__m______________d___",
                 "__________r__________",